 The Mary Lark Hall was the last major construction project financed through mortgages.
 All mortgages were retired in late 1989 with the formal consecration of the parish taking place in February 1990

-Since then the Upper Mary Lark Hall has been renovated to accommodate Church School and a Montessori School by subdividing it into classrooms and the addition of an additional washroom.
+Since then the Upper Mary Lark Hall has been renovated to accommodate Church School and a Montessori School by subdividing it into classrooms.
+An additional washroom was also added at the same time.

 In the mid 80’s a new handicapped lift system was installed to allow access to the worship space for everyone.
 Prior to this lift there was no handicapped access to our main worship space.
 A few years later St. Stephen’s parceled off a portion of its parking lot to build a residence for people with disabilities.
 St. Stephen’s Residence has since had a close association with the parish with active involvement of the residents and staff in the activities of the parish.